Smartling/SmartlingHelp/_articles/gdn-setup/managing-gdn-projects/create-and-manage-patterns-gdn.md

 ---
 layout: article
-title: Create and Manage Patterns (GDN)
+title: Create and Manage Patterns in the GDN
 draft: true
 Applies to:
   GDN: false